MUS3015 : Major Specialist Study: Project

 - Teaching Location: Newcastle City Campus

-to consolidate and develop field or archival research techniques, formal methods, critical skills, and scholarly imagination;
+2. consolidate and develop research techniques, critical skills, and scholarly imagination

-3. demonstrate professional scholarly practice and develop skills in writing and presentation appropriate to the chosen topic of study.
+3. demonstrate professional scholarly practice and develop skills in writing and presentation appropriate to the chosen medium

 Outline Of Syllabus

-Students submit a project outline at the end of Welcome Week and are allocated a project supervisor.
-Six one hour one-to-one meetings with the supervisor over the course of the year to support the planning and execution of the project and the writing of the report.
-A series of group workshops in Semester 1 covering various aspects of the project write-up process, including planning, research, writing and referencing provide additional support, alongside a group workshop in Semester 2, to help facilitate the final writing stages of the project.
+Students submit a project proposal in week 1 and are allocated a project supervisor.
+Six one-hour one-to-one meetings with the supervisor over the course of the year support the planning and writing of the project.
+A series of workshops in Semester 1 covering various aspects of the Project process, including planning, research, writing and referencing provide additional support, alongside one further group session in Semester 2, to help facilitate the final writing stages of the project.
 These writing workshops are organized to introduce and help students develop appropriate research approaches and methods, and the process tools and skills that will enable students to be successful.

 |Guided Independent Study||Independent study||1||384:00||384:00||N/A|